 During the holidays, most of us spend an enormous amount of time celebrating with family, friends, and colleagues.
 And sometimes, we are so consumed with our loved ones that we lose track of the days, lose track of our fitness, and fall of completely when it comes to health and fitness.
+It is nearly impossible to fit in that much-needed holiday workout.
 Come January 1st, so many of us are a few pounds heavier, out of shape, and back at square one.

 I’m not suggesting that you stay away from the festivities, or feel guilty for giving into the occasional temptation.
 You should be able to enjoy the holidays—all while continuing to stay in shape, and remaining on top of your health.